TheDeFreeze/Kubuntu-24.04-tips/README.md

 Then in the voice application you should now have 2 additional audio devices.
 Input device being "Echo-Cancel Source", and output device being "Echo-Cancel Sink"

-Some thought: This works by default in Windows, it maybe kind of works before ding this?
+Some thought: This works by default in Windows.
+In Kubuntu, it maybe kind of works before doing this?
 Sometimes?
-I dunno, massive improvement if this is done.
-Dissappointed this isn't better integrated, since laptops are common for throing Linux on.
+Or maybe it was just the Discord Krisp doings it's best.
+I dunno, but if you do this it's fantastic.
+Dissappointed this isn't better integrated, since laptops are common for throwing Linux on.